-Armed with the new aesthetic of this year's macOS release and a quest to improve my skills, I decided to redesign a number of Mac app icons to fit in with the design style of the upcoming macOS Big Sur.
-If you wish to download these icons for personal use, please visit https://macosicons.com/, where icons from me and a few other designers are up for grabs.
+Armed with the new aesthetic of this year's macOS release and a quest to improve my skills, I decided to redesign over a 100 Mac app icons to fit in with the icon aesthetic of macOS Big Sur.
+If you wish to download these icons for personal use, please visit macosicons.com.

 Most of my icons were designed with Sketch, with a little help from Adobe Illustrator from time to time.
 This was a quest to allow me to experience Sketch like I had never before and try out complex combinations of gradients, shadows and other effects.
 Here are just some of these icons I have created, take a look!